bcgov/castor/reports/caribou_rsf/caribou_forest_cutblock_RSF_prep_summary_report.md

 ![](plots/plot_dist_cut_corr_41_50_du7.png)

 ### Correlation Plots of Designatable Unit (DU) 8
 In the first 10 years, distance to cublock at locations in caribou home ranges were generally highly correlated.
-Correlations were typically strongeer in the first two to three years ($\rho$ > 0.35) and weaker after three to four years.
-In years 11 to 20, distance to cutblock was highly correlated within
+Correlations were typically stronger within two to three years ($\rho$ > 0.35) and weaker after three to four years.
+In years 11 to 20, 21 to 30 and 31 to 40, distance to cutblock was highly correlated within one year ($\rho$ > 0.41), but less correlated when greater than one year apart.
+In years 41 to greater than 50 years, correlations were generally weak between years

-DU8; first 10 years distance to cutblock generally highly corealted first 2-4 years, less correaltd 5-10 years; years 11-20 adn 21-30 adn 31-40, highkly correalted within a year, but less so >1 year; years 41 to >50 not very correalted, but morseos 2-3 years

 ![](plots/plot_dist_cut_corr_1_10_du8.png)